Earth & Environmental Science

-As an Environmental Science major at Taylor, you will take courses from a cross-section of the sciences including Biology, Chemistry and Geology.
-Many of our courses regularly include labs held outside the classroom conducting research in the field and service learning in the community.
-You will also have the opportunity to see beyond the natural sciences through courses on public policy, natural resource economics, and environmental ethics all from a perspective, which integrates faith and learning.
+As an environmental science major at Taylor, you will take courses from a cross-section of the sciences including biology, chemistry and geology.
+Many of our courses include labs held outside the classroom, doing research in the field and service learning in the community.
+You will also have the opportunity to see beyond the natural sciences through courses on public policy, natural resource economics, and environmental ethics all from a perspective integrating faith and learning.

-The Environmental Science degree requires 66-69 credit hours, and is an integration of biology, chemistry, geology, geography and math with cognate studies in policy, economics and ethics.
-All students complete a practicum of their choice and a summer field-studies course.
+The environmental science degree requires 66-69 credit hours and integrates biology, chemistry, geology, geography and math with studies in policy, economics and ethics.
+Learn more.

-Students pursuing degrees outside of the Earth and Environmental Sciences program may wish to increase their knowledge of environmental stewardship and sustainability by receiving one of three minors in Earth and Environmental Science.
-Each minor requires 19-20 credit hours.
+Students pursuing degrees outside of the Earth and Environmental Sciences program may increase their knowledge of environmental stewardship and sustainability by declaring a minor in Environmental Science.
+The minor requires 17-20 credit hours.

-Environmental Science: Our Environmental Science Minor is designed for students with other science majors who wish to broaden their knowledge base and increase their applicability to environmental concerns.
+Our environmental science minor is designed for students with other science majors who wish to broaden their knowledge base and increase their understanding of environmental concerns.